PiSupply/Ryanteck/RTK Traffic HAT/Hardware/README.md

 - Green LED - GPIO22 (pin 15)
 - Switch 1 - GPIO25 (pin 22)
 - Buzzer - GPIO05 (pin 29)

+## GPIO Pins Used

+## EEPROM
+The TrafficHAT also contains an EEPROM on board so it can identify to the Raspberry Pi as a HAT.
+However for full operation this is not required for it to operate normally.

+## Schematic
+The schematic can be found in both PDF format and as an Eagle CAD Schematic.

+## Hardware
+The hardware can be found as both Gerber format and EagleCAD BRD format.
+Along with BOM.